 AB 2339, effective on January 1, 2023, amended housing element law regarding identification of zones and sites for emergency shelters, and transitional and supportive housing.
 It requires that zoning designations that allow emergency shelters as a permitted use without a conditional use permit or other discretionary permit must allow residential uses.
-The City's Zoning Ordinances allow emergency shelters in all residential and nonresidential zones, but all zones except M-C (Manufacturing Commercial) require a Conditional Use Permit (CUP).
-The M-C zone also allows residential uses.
+The City's Zoning Ordinances allow emergency shelters in all residential and nonresidential zones, but all zones except M-C (Manufacturing Commercial) require a Conditional Use Permit (CUP)In accordance with Senate Bill 2 (2007). , the M-C Manufacturing Commercial zone (Title 30 Zoning Ordinance) allows emergency shelters as a permitted use without discretionary approval The M-C zone also allows residential uses.